 WiFi extenders have some serious drawbacks; for one, you will have to re-register to a new network created by your WiFi extender each time you move away from your router’s range.
 Entering a new WiFi password even though it could be just once might be slightly inconveniencing.
-And then WiFi Range Extenders half the original wireless speeds of your router!
-Gamers might not be amused by this.
+And then WiFi Range Extenders half the original wireless speeds of your WIFi router!
+Hardcore Gamers or even someone doing heavy media streaming might not be amused by this.

 A mesh router works slightly like cellphone towers.
 Ever noticed how easily and seamlessly you roam around your residence without losing cellular signal?
-Your phone keeps switching between different cellular base stations depending on which one is closest and offers the strongest signal.
+Your phone keeps switching between different cellular base stations depending on which one is closest and offers the strongest signal without breaking the call.

 Mesh routers use a similar principle.
 You can hop around from one WiFi router to another without even noticing that you have switched networks.
 That’s because Mesh routers utilize more than one Access Point than span your entire home helping eliminate dead WiFi zones.
-One of the router units connects to your Internet Service Providers modem for internet connectivity while the rest of the devices called satellites capture the main router’s signal and rebroadcast it.
-These satellites connect and talk to each other and the main router giving your a single wide blanket coverage with a single SSID.
+One of the router units connects to your Internet Service Providers(ISP) modem for internet connectivity while the rest of the devices called satellites capture the main router’s signal and rebroadcast it.
+These satellites connect and talk to each other and the main internet router giving your a single wide blanket coverage with a single SSID.

-Because mesh Wi-Fi systems are geared towards non-technical users, most come with dedicated mobile apps that take you through the whole process of setting your Wifi network.
+Because Mesh Wi-Fi systems are geared towards non-technical users, most come with dedicated mobile apps that take you through the whole process of setting your Wifi network.
 That’s a huge plus given how daunting configuring routers can be for non-tech savvy users.